sparda45/digibank/README.md

 # digibank - Modern UI/UX website using React.js & Tailwind CSS

 ### Showcase your dev skills with practical experience and land the coding career of your dreams
-💻 npm start to start
+💻 npm run dev to view